DC Cryogenic Modeling of Open-Source SkyWater 130 nm MOSFETs at 77 K Using BSIM4: Introduction

 High-energy physics (HEP) experiments would benefit from open-source PDKs, which can lower barriers to access practical mixed-signal ASIC design on open technology platforms such as SKY130 \cite{akturk2023cryogenicsky1304k, Fath2024, raheem2025designADCsky130,souzadesignlinearOTA}.
 Many current and future HEP experiments rely on large-scale detectors based on liquid argon time projection chambers (LArTPCs) \cite{Acerbi2024,Asaadi2024,MicroBooNE:2016pwy,instruments8030041}.
 There are multiple advantages offered by placing the complementary metal-oxide-semiconductor (CMOS)-based ASICs for signal readout inside the cryostat.
 The first is that it significantly reduces noise as a result of lower thermal fluctuations.
 Placing the CMOS front-end ASICs in the cryostat and close to the electrode reduces cable length and input capacitance, which lowers the equivalent noise charge of LArTPCs.
 In addition, it decouples the cryostat and electrode design from the readout electronics, which simplifies the overall integration of the system \cite{Berns2019,gao2022cold}.
 Consequently, the ASICs operation must be understood and reliable within the 77-89K temperature range.
 Various CMOS technology nodes, from 180nm down to 28nm, have been characterized and modeled at 77\,K for this purpose \cite{cryo28QNTMBeckers2017,ZHAO201449,LUO201912,de2010front180nm,hoff2015cryogenic65nm130nm}.

 The SkyWater 130nm node, developed by SkyWater technology in collaboration with Google, is the first open-source CMOS technology available to the public \cite{skyDoc}.
-Previous studies have been performed to utilize this technology node for designing various systems, such as an ADC for control applications and a linear operational transconductance amplifier (OTA) for analog design at 300\,K ~\cite{Fath2024, raheem2025designADCsky130,souzadesignlinearOTA}, including a two-stage amplifier circuit at 4\,K~\cite{akturk2023cryogenicsky1304k}.
-However, the performance of SKY130 at liquid nitrogen and liquid argon temperatures (77--89\,K), the region of interest for HEP experimentation, remains unexplored.
+Previous studies have been performed to utilize this technology node for designing various systems, such as an ADC for control applications and a linear operational transconductance amplifier (OTA) for analog design at 300\,K ~\cite{Fath2024, raheem2025designADCsky130,souzadesignlinearOTA}, and a two-stage amplifier circuit at 4\,K~\cite{akturk2023cryogenicsky1304k}.
+However, the performance of SKY130 at liquid nitrogen and liquid argon temperatures (77--89\,K), the region of interest for LArTPCs, remains unexplored.
 Neither room temperature nor 4\,K isothermal models accurately predict transistor behavior at this intermediate temperature, due to the temperature dependent nature of various transistor parameters.
 This work aims to enable competitive 77\,K designs in this attractive node.
 To the best of our knowledge, this work presents the first systematic DC characterization and modeling of SKY130 CMOS technology node at 77\,K.

-In this work, we provide a brief overview of relevant CMOS physical parameters at cryogenic temperature and their corresponding BSIM4 parameters (Section \ref{sec:cryoCMOS}).
-Then, the cryogenic measurement setup for acquiring the data necessary for modeling is outlined in Section \ref{sec:experiment}, followed by the experimental results at 77\,K in Section \ref{sec:measRes}.
-In Section \ref{sec:cryomodeling}, we take an intensive look at the cryogenic modeling methodology and the resulting models which follow, also reporting on the accuracy of the produced 77\,K models.
-Section \ref{sec:conclusion} concludes with possible future work in this node as well as a reference to the developed open-source cryogenic models.
+In this work, we provide a brief overview of relevant CMOS physical parameters at cryogenic temperature and their corresponding BSIM4 parameters (Section~\ref{sec:cryoCMOS}).
+The cryogenic measurement setup used to acquire the data necessary for modeling is outlined in Section \ref{sec:experiment}.
+Experimental results at 77\,K are presented in Section~\ref{sec:measRes}.
+In Section~\ref{sec:cryomodeling}, we take an intensive look at the cryogenic modeling methodology and the resulting models which follow, also reporting on the accuracy of the produced 77\,K models.
+Section~\ref{sec:conclusion} concludes with possible future work in this node as well as a reference to the developed open-source 77\,K models.